Sourcesiri-Kamelot/swiftagent/DEPLOY_BUTTON.md

 1. Click the "Deploy with Vercel" button
 2. Configure environment variables (optional)
 3. Deploy to Vercel
-4. Access your OpenLLM Toolkit at the provided URL
+4. Access your SwiftAgent Toolkit at the provided URL
 5. Start using AI features immediately!

 ## What Users Get